 Whimple Primary School recognises that students with medical conditions should be supported so that they have full access to education, including school trips and physical education.
-Some students with medical conditions may be disabled and where this is the case the school/academy will comply with its duties under the Equality Act 2010.
+Some students with medical conditions may be disabled and where this is the case Whimple Primary School will comply with its duties under the Equality Act 2010.